 In January of 2013, I took the very first yoga class offered at Lava Yoga.
 Leigh and Beth both provided a positive, warm, environment along with encouraging instruction.
 I absolutely loved the flow sequences along with the music and the heat of the room.
 All of the classes were a strong, powerful workout for me, yet I also felt completely relaxed afterwards.
 I instantly became a yoga enthusiast and one of Lava’s biggest fans!

 I completed my 200 hour RYT certification from YogaWorks that was offered at Lava Yoga.
-In the summer of 2016, I began teaching classes.
+I am currently working to receive my 300 hour Evolution of Teacher by Natalie Savage at Lava Yoga and will be 500 hour RYT in 2020.
 I truly enjoy instructing the warm and hot classes to the Lava Yoga community!

 My yoga journey started in 2006 right after a haircut at my favorite barber shop.
 I walked into a Bikram studio and signed up for a month of unlimited yoga.
 I was immediately drawn to the heat and humidity of the room.
 It helped my body with stretching and needed conditioning.
 What I didn’t realize at the time was that the yoga that I was practicing daily was helping create a connection to something that I was needing in my life.
 A connection back to myself.